The RabbitMQ AMQP 1.0 Java Client is a library to communicate with RabbitMQ using AMQP 1.0.

 2 Set the address to send request messages to

-The RPC client will send its request to the configured destination.
+The requester will send its request to the configured destination.
 It can be an exchange or a queue, like in the example above.

 Here is how to send a request: